southalc/podman/README.md

 ### General podman and systemd notes

 Be aware of how to work with podman and systemd user services when running rootless containers.
-First, you'll need to "su" to the assigned user work with the user's containers and services.
-The systemd and podman commands rely on the 'XDG_RUNTIME_DIR' environment variable, so set it in the shell as follows:
+The systemd and podman commands rely on the 'XDG_RUNTIME_DIR' environment variable that is normally set during login by pam_systemd.
+When you switch users this value will likely need to be set in the shell as follows:

 ```sh
 su - <container_user>